almadrasa/miniPsmplx/README.md

 # miniPsmplx
-# Project Title

-A nice project with a nice description
+#### by houdayfa

+simplex algo implementation using javscript and Node.js

 ---
+## how it works?

+---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package.

 ### Node
 - #### Node installation on Windows